jmorris1993/NeuroScouting-Dev-Interview/README.md

 of the values of the tree. (valueCalc and finalListBuilder functions) Then convert the list representation to a tree data structure. (createTree function) The main function uses all the other functions to create the final tree.

-"""Sample Output for print main(5)."""
+"""Sample Output for print main(5).
+Make sure to view it raw to see the spaces between the numbers."""
 """
                 1
             1